Attendance Requirements (per the 2014-2015 Catalog and Handbook, page 41)

 3) If the student has communicated regularly with the faculty member, exceptions to the withdrawal policy may be made at the discretion of the instructor.

 Online Attendance Policy (per the Distance Learning Department)

 York Technical College has an attendance policy that applies to both face-to-face and distance learning classes.
 If you miss 10% of the class, you may be withdrawn.
-Attendance for online courses is established by each instructor and is measured by engagement.
+Attendance for online courses is established by each instructor and is measured by course engagement and not by logging into the course.
 Instructors should address attendance guidelines within his/her addendum to the syllabus.

 16-week class = 1.6 weeks of inactivity